Airstack-xyz/docs/guides/lens/tokens-in-common.md

         },
         {
           "token": {
-            "tokenBalances": [] // Owned by bradorbradley.lens, but not owned by christina.lens
+            "tokenBalances": [] // Owned by lens/@bradorbradley, but not owned by lens/@christina
           }
         }
       ]